-As such, the law requires dental professionals to keep you safe with a ‘duty of care’ that they must adhere to.
+As such, dental law requires dentists to keep you safe with a ‘duty of care’ that they must adhere to.
 This legal obligation means that all patients must be given a reasonable level of care and that any chance of harm is avoided.
-If the ‘duty of care’ has not been adhered to and you believe negligence has resulted in you sustaining personal injury, we can provide the help you need to make the situation right.
+If the ‘duty of care’ has not been adhered to and you believe negligence has resulted in you sustaining a personal injury, we can provide the help you need to make the situation right.

 Getting the compensation that you deserve can make all the difference to your life despite how daunting it can feel to make a claim against your dentist.
 We hope that by pursuing a claim, you will receive deserving financial compensation that can help you through the recovery process and help to support you in the future.